openmensa/doc.openmensa.org/content/parsers/tutorial.md

 This document describes briefly the important steps for creating a new OpenMensa parser and adding the represented new canteen with its menu to OpenMensa.

-Afterwards these new data can be used with every OpenMensa tools (Website, iOS-App, Android-App, ...).
+Afterwards these new data can be accessed in all OpenMensa tools (Website, iOS-App, Android-App, ...).

-You should have read [Understand the OpenMensa Parser concept](../understand/)
+You should have read [Understand the OpenMensa Parser concept](../understand/).

 It is recommended to first read to whole document to know the process itself with all its requirements.
 Afterwards you can do it step by step.